 Log message content

-The content of a Raft log message will generally be the API operation being performed (e.g., create operational intent), as received from the USS client, including the client-provided access token.
-When the Raft leader attempts to replicate this log message to followers, each follower will authenticate the log message, verifying that the provided access token proves ownership of the resource in the operation.
+The content of a Raft log message will generally be the API operation being performed (e.g., create operational intent), as received from the USS client, including the client-provided access token with redacted signature.
+When the Raft leader attempts to replicate this log message to followers, each follower will evaluate the log message for validity using the same validation on the request as if they had received it themselves, including verifying provided access token (though an audience of the other DSS instance will be accepted, the time of message receipt will be indicated when evaluating the expiration date of the token, and the signature will not be verified) and management of the primary resource being changed.
 Followers will reject a replication attempt for invalid messages.

 Log message storage